Angustidontus

-Angustidontus is a genus of predatory pelagic crustaceans from the Late Devonian and Early Carboniferous periods, classified as part of the subclass Eumalacostraca.
+Angustidontus ("narrow tooth") is a genus of predatory crustaceans from the Late Devonian and Early Carboniferous periods, classified as part of the subclass Eumalacostraca.
 Fossils of the genus have been recovered in relative abundance from Canada, Germany, the Czech Republic, Poland, Belarus, Ukraine and large parts of the United States, including Oklahoma, Ohio, Indiana, Kentucky, Montana, Utah, Nevada.

 The major eumalacostracan lineages had already diverged from each other during the Devonian, but their early evolutionary history remains relatively unknown due to a poor fossil record, making fossils of Angustidontus and other early eumalacostracans important for scientific study.
 Historically of uncertain classification, studies on the paleobiology of Angustidontus have allowed researchers to place it between the eumalacostracan orders Amphionidacea and Decapoda.

 Description

 Angustidontus was a predatory angustidontid crustacean, measuring about 6 cm in length (9 cm if the large maxillipeds, that is, appendages or "limbs" used for feeding, are counted).
 It had one pair of grasping maxillipeds and seven pairs of pereiopods (appendages that acted primarily as walking legs).
 The first to fifth pair of pereiopods were subchelate (grasping, pincer-like) and short, ending in a hooked and enlarged dactylus (final leg segment, "tip").
 The sixth and seventh pairs were thinner and longer, ending in simpler and smaller dactyli.
 The fifth and sixth pleonal (of the pleon, the abdomen) somites (body segments) expanded laterally, with some partial overlap over the telson (the posteriormost division of the body).

 Angustidontus had large grasping appendages, modified from the first or second thoracopods (appendages attached to the thorax), which represent some of the earliest maxillipeds within the Eucarida.
 These maxillipeds were likely used through being folded downwards to strike at prey, then hold the prey and prevent it from wriggling itself free.
 Schramidontus, the only known close relative of Angustidontus, also possessed a second smaller pair of maxillipeds that it could use to bring prey to the maxillae, maxillulae (similar structures preceding the maxillae) and its large mandibles, but these are absent in Angustidontus.
 Instead, Angustidontus used the next four pairs of thoracopods (which were short and possessed strong claws and serrated gnathobases, that is, modified and expanded bases to aid feeding) to tear apart prey and transport it to the mouth.